Doubly infinite residual neural networks: a diffusion process approach: Doubly infinite ResNets

 \section{Doubly infinite ResNets}

-In this section we study ResNets where both the depth $L$ and the dimension $D$ grow unboundedly.
+We study the more general setting of infinitely deep and infinitely wide ResNets, that is ResNets where both the depth $L$ and the dimension $D$ grow unboundedly.
 In particular, it is assumed that first $L \uparrow \infty$, and then $D \uparrow \infty$.
-Although some results presented in this section are not completely rigorous, numerical experiments reported in \cref{sec:numerical_experiments} support their correctness.
-Moreover, numerical experiments reported in \cref{sec:numerical_experiments} support the conjecture that analogous results hold when $D$ and $L$ grows unbounded jointly for the smooth activation functions here considered.
-Hereafter we consider the setting of \cref{thm:resnet_fc_iid}, i.e. fully i.i.d. parametrization, with the additional assumption that $\psi$ is the identity function, that is we assume the ResNet displayed in \cref{eq:resnet_fc_no_psi}.
-Then SDE \cref{eq:resnet_fc_iid} is equivalent, in distribution, to the representation where each data point $i$ has an associated $D$-dimensional BM $B_t^{(i)}$, $\{B_t^{(i)}\}_{i=1}^N$ are dependent over $i$, and each $B_t^{(i)}$ corresponds to both the weights and biases sources of stochasticity.
-That is, the SDE \cref{eq:resnet_fc_iid} is equivalent to the following
+Most of the analysis that follows assumes that $\psi$ is the identity function.
+Although we only provide heuristics for the convergence results of \cref{thm:layer_function_ode} and \cref{thm:doubly_infinite_sde}, numerical experiments reported in \cref{sec:numerical_experiments} support their correctness.
+Moreover, the numerical experiments of \cref{sec:numerical_experiments} support the conjecture that analogous results hold when $D$ and $L$ grow unbounded jointly when $\psi$ is the identity function, and $\phi$ is suitably smooth as assumed thorough this work.
+A more detailed discussion on interchanging the width and depth limits under these assumptions is contained in \cref{sec:note_double_infinite}.
+Hereafter, we consider the setting of \cref{thm:resnet_fc_iid}, i.e. fully i.i.d. network's parameters.
+In this case, we can rewrite \cref{eq:resnet_fc_iid} as